-TU College of Law provides intellectually rich and engaging instruction through a variety of course offerings and experiential learning opportunities that appeal to students with diverse talents, backgrounds, and interests.
+TU Law offers a welcoming atmosphere in which students become practice-ready.
+In addition to our intellectually rich and engaging courses, you will find many experiential learning opportunities that appeal to people with diverse talents, backgrounds and interests.

 My environmental law and policy externship in Austin, Texas, exceeded my expectations.
 It helped me wrap up my legal education in a practical and worthwhile experience.